umberto-fontanazza/onpress/README.md

 ### todo
 - elements must be added to the window with the proper size
 - animate adding elements to the window and removal
-- removing elements from the image buffer when deleting
 - handle keys which are not squared, the images must be loaded with different dimensions and the window must resize accordingly